ambition85/TERN_Stack/README.md

 * Respository factory pattern.
 * Added Cucumberjs with tests run by Grunt.
 * Support for Postgres Database with Sequalize.
+* Final release code written to dist directory, ready for deployment.

 ## TODO